carsonmagee/ProjectPortfolio/Minesweeper/README.md

 int const NUM_MINES=3;
 ```

-This project is a skeleton of the original minesweeper game, including all of the original features.
-This means the code is highly manageable and can easily have a more robust Graphical User Interface added on, as well as more in game capabilities.
+This project is a skeleton of the original Minesweeper game, including all of the original features.
+This means the code is highly manageable and can easily have a more robust Graphical User Interface added on, as well as more in-game capabilities.

 ## Installation
 Windows: